I am going to teach you in this post how to cut a whole chicken into 8 pieces. You will be amazed at how simple and easy this is.

 Save money with do it yourself

 The savings can be huge.
 I buy organic chickens and buying the parts by themselves is really expensive.
-This process also forces you to not want to waste the carcass so you save money with that as well with creating your own chicken stock.
+This process also forces you to not want to waste the carcass so you save money with that as well as creating your own chicken stock.

-How To Cut A Whole Chicken Into Pieces
+How To Cut Up a Whole Chicken

 - 1 whole chicken